Xiphoseer/sdo-tool/docs/index.md

 This is especially unfortunate for people (mostly german-speaking) that wrote their thesis in Signum! in the 80s and still have the floppy disks with those files but no ATARI and/or no application anymore.
-Yes, you can set-up an emulator, get the installation files from ASH, use or [buy a product key][Signum!], create/insert virtual floppy disks, install Signum!, open your files, export the text to ASCII, export the images, use vision/zView for ATARI to covert the images, fix up umlauts in the ATARI-ASCII, and be done with one document, but that is a lot to ask for and I haven't seen a single post mention all of this at once.
-And it's really not worth the effort for some of the less important stuff I've found in the stash of floppies I had access to.
+The current solutions are really not worth the effort for some of the less important stuff I've found in the stash of floppies I had access to.

-Or you can use this (work-in-progress) tool, which can read Signum!2 documents and make some of these steps much easier.
+Instead, you can use this (work-in-progress) tool, which can read Signum!2 documents and make some of these steps much easier.
 It's written in Rust, so it should work across all major platforms (Windows, Linux and OSX).

-## Rationale

-When searching for ways to decode Signum! files, I came across three general
-approaches:

-1. Running Signum!: Print to a decodable image format
-2. Running Signum!: Export to ASCII, fix the rest by hand
-3. Import to RTF with `papyrus`

-The first one works, but makes it difficult to recover the text, i.e. you need to use some sort of OCR later.
-The second one is probably the most straight-forward and reliable and is useful for texts that have no formatting or non-trivial fonts.

-I actually found a working copy of papyrus 7 (demo) after a lot of digging around and it turns out that this actually just calls `TEXTCONV.PRG` by Andreas Pirner.
-Version 1.23 is the one that comes with papyrus and I don't agree that it's useful.
-Yes, it can export to RTF and all the letters and numbers survive, but subscript, superscript and formulas are not close enough to be readable, the line-height was too low, the alignment was off, and more.
-Also, while papyrus (for ATARI) supports signum fonts, modern tools to read those files don't, so you still end up needing to find a perfect match for your font for newer systems.

 ## Features